varshitha1983/Online-Book-Store/README.md

 # Online-Book-Store
-This is a basic simple console application of an Online Book Store.This consists of two sections 1.User<br />
+This is a basic simple console application of an Online Book Store.This consists of two sections<br />
+1.User<br />
 2.Administrator<br />
 Functions can be done based on whether you are a user or administrator.<br /><br />